 How to restore a Debian / Ubuntu based distro to its original state

-Users who try many applications, install multiple packages and make many changes to our distros to test it, improve it or just for fun, sometimes we end up with an operating system with many things installed and in my case many times with packages that do not ** ** idea when or for you to install them.
-Similarly, sometimes we prefer to return to the initial state of our distro to start from scratch, to speed up this process of restoration Resetter has been created, an excellent application to restore a distro based on Debian / Ubuntu.
+Users who test many applications, install multiple packages and make many changes to our distros to test it, improve it or just for fun, sometimes end up with an operating system with many things installed and in my case many times with packages that neither idea when or for you to install them.
+Likewise, sometimes we prefer to return to the initial state of our distro to start from scratch, to speed up this restoration process Resetter has been created, an excellent application to restore a distro based on Debian / Ubuntu.

 What is Resetter?